 Lawrence has been labeled as everything from a “can’t miss” prospect to a “generational talent” to the “best QB prospect since Andrew Luck and Peyton Manning.”
 And it’s apparent in his value.

-If you want to land Trevor Lawrence in dynasty somehow, you either need to make a massive trade or hope your team was terrible last year.
+If you want to land Lawrence on your dynasty roster somehow, you either need to make a massive trade or hope your fantasy team was terrible last year.
 He won’t stick around long on draft day.

-Where should you draft Lawrence in dynasty rookie mock drafts?
+Where should you draft Lawrence in dynasty rookie drafts?

 If you are in a Superflex league, he is also the de facto 1.01.
-Without ever playing a snap or stepping onto a field, either the pick to acquire him or Lawrence himself is going for the same value as Joe Burrow, if not a spot higher.
-Anything in the QB7-9 range in dynasty startups is the approximate value of Trevor Lawrence in dynasty.
+Without ever playing a snap or stepping onto a field, acquiring the pick in your fantasy draft to select him or trading for Lawrence himself is costing the same as it did for Joe Burrow, if not a spot higher.
+Anything in the QB7-9 range in dynasty startups is the approximate value of Lawrence in fantasy leagues.

 In a 1QB league, things are a bit trickier.
 Unless you have a glaring need at a position, I tend to lean on BPA (best player available) drafting.
 In a recent 1QB mock draft, I had Lawrence going off the board at pick 13.
-Anywhere in the latter end of the first-round is an excellent and solid value for Trevor Lawrence.
+Anywhere in the latter end of the first round is an excellent and solid value for Lawrence.

 In 1QB leagues, I feel we tend to undervalue QBs more than we should.
 We’ve all seen the value an elite quarterback brings to a dynasty roster.

-Taking the starting QB role over mid-season as a freshman, Lawrence led Clemson to a national championship and instantly became the darling of the devy community.
-Fast forward two more years, and nothing has slowed down his ascent.
+Taking the starting QB role over mid-season as a freshman, Lawrence led Clemson to a national championship and instantly became the darling of the devy fantasy football community.
+Fast forward two more years and nothing has slowed down his ascent.